 Read Alouds

-You can even make a poll of 3-4 book choices & let students choose which one they would like to read!
-If you or your students have a LearningAlly account, you can also share the book on the screen for your struggling readers!
+You can even have students vote on 3-4 book choices & let students choose which one they would like to read!

-Here are some of my fav books to choose from for your first VIRTUAL read aloud:
+Here are some of my fav read-aloud books:

 - 10 + Picture Books Perfect for Morning Meetings